DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 ## Install an ODM release with Gateway API

 In this tutorial, you will use [eks-gateway-values.yaml](./eks-gateway-values.yaml) or [eks-rds-gateway-values.yaml](./eks-rds-gateway-values.yaml) file for the installation.
+We assume that ODM is installed in the namespace `default`.

 To install ODM with the AWS RDS PostgreSQL database created in [step 2](README.md#2-create-an-rds-database-10-min):